 20) Park your Car outside Amsterdam [+ Camper van Parking Spots]

-Parking in Amsterdam is expensive and can be as high as 10 euro per hour.
+Parking in Amsterdam is expensive and can be as high as 10 euros per hour.
 If you’re reaching Amsterdam by driving, then you need to park your car outside to save money.

-There’s the Gaasperplas Metro station that’s right outside this campground, from where you can take Metro 53 to the main Amsterdam city centre.
+There’s the Gaasperplas Metro station that’s right outside this campground, from where you can take Metro 53 to the main Amsterdam city center.

-Apart from Gasper, there’s also the Camping Zeeburg, one of the highest rated campground in Amsterdam which was full when we visited.
+Apart from Gasper, there’s also Camping Zeeburg, one of the highest-rated campgrounds in Amsterdam which was full when we visited.
 [You can read reviews on TripAdvisor about this place here].

 21) Don’t Get Stuck at the Centre.
 Also, Don’t Miss Noord

-There are many places to visit in Amsterdam and the city is more than just coffeeshops, red light district and the center.
+There are many places to visit in Amsterdam and the city is more than just coffee shops, the red light district, and the center.
 Many tourists just get stuck in the center and miss the surrounding neighborhoods.

-Go visit the nearby Plantage, De Pijp, Oud West – you will be surprised to see how few tourists visit these places.
-You can easily reach here by hopping on trams, buses and metros where you can use your I Amsterdam city card.
+Go visit the nearby Plantage, De Pijp, and Oud-West – you will be surprised to see how few tourists visit these places.
+You can easily reach here by hopping on trams, buses, and metros where you can use your I Amsterdam city card.

-For the best of everything, sleep in the east (green, affordable yet close to the centre), eat in De Pijp and party in Noord.
+For the best of everything, sleep in the east (green, affordable yet close to the center), eat in De Pijp, and party in Noord.
 You don’t need anything else, except a bit of Jordaan to complete your Amsterdam trip.

 22) You will probably get lost